What is Bitcoin (BTC)? How Does it Work?

 What is Bitcoin?

-By definition, Bitcoin is a decentralized digital asset known as a cryptocurrency that is created and held virtually – facilitating peer-to-peer transactions without the need of traditional intermediaries such as banks or governments.
+By definition, Bitcoin is a decentralised digital asset known as a cryptocurrency that is created and held virtually – facilitating peer-to-peer transactions without the need of traditional intermediaries such as banks or governments.

 History of Bitcoin